mbates/bates-solutions-example/README.md

 https://www.docker.com/get-started/

-Once setup the cluster can be stared with `skaffold dev` (see above)
+Once Docker Desktop is setup, the cluster can be stared with `skaffold dev` (see above)

 ### Pods